 Rule 1: Even-numbered years make for better viewing.

-I wanted in on the action last winter, but the holidays came with all their busyness.
-It wasn’t until mid-January that I finally loaded up the kids in the family minivan to seek out our bald-headed buddies.
-The day we set out was clear and bright, with a light blanket of snow in the east county, and we didn’t get on the road until early afternoon following a leisurely Sunday morning pancake breakfast.
+After being wowed by my friends’ social media posts from their own eagle-watching excursions during an even year, I wanted in on the action.
+Then the holidays got busy and it wasn’t until mid-January that I finally loaded up the kids in the family minivan to seek out our bald-headed buddies.
+We didn’t get on the road until early afternoon following a leisurely Sunday morning pancake breakfast.

 Rule 2: Eagles are more likely to be active in the morning.